conduktor/conduktor-gateway-demos/schema_validation/Readme.md

 }
 ```

-Because the subject is not available in this Schema Registry it is rejected by the proxy.
+Because the subject is not available in this Schema Registry it is rejected by the Gateway.

-### Step 8: Differing schemas
+### Step 7: Differing schemas

-Now let's add a schema with the correct Id but incorrect content to the proxy cluster
+Now let's add a schema with the correct Id but incorrect content to the Gateway cluster

 ```bash
 docker-compose exec kafka-client curl -X PUT -H "Content-Type: application/vnd.schemaregistry.v1+json" \